 The vulture personality is no angel and those wings on its back have no connection to the divine.
 Physically and socially, the vulture is a clumsy creature and its unusual features border on homeliness.
 Its somewhat bloated body is unusual for a creature of the air, since most birds can't afford excess ballast when they're flying around.
 So vultures are forced to soar at the mercy of the currents and wait for opportunities to present themselves and -- unlike smaller birds -- are less able to control their own destinies.

 Like most birds of prey, vultures love to travel.
 They particularly favor long trips and are always on the lookout for business opportunities.
 Even when vacationing with family, a vulture would interrupt the trip if they spied a chance to make money.

 Vultures hate to work, preferring to shadow other aggressive characters until opportunities arise.
 They circle these situations with impressive patience and have an uncanny ability to determine when the moment is ripe.
 Only when assured of a reward will they swoop in and take control.
 They can be extremely possessive with their prize and will defend it against all intruders.
-However, vultures won't risk injury, and they take flight when the situation becomes volatile.
+However, vultures won't risk injury, and will take flight if the situation becomes volatile.

 When others observe vultures circling they can be confident that an opportunity is at hand.
 Always alert to the opportunity to buy or sell, they make excellent stockbrokers and trade their services for a percentage of the profits.
 The species also earns a living by buying up ailing businesses and selling off their assets to make a quick buck.
 With their excellent vision, vultures are also able to provide far-sighted leadership as business advisers, lawyers or company directors.